bandirevanth/mastering-ai/README.md

 ```

 **Step 5 - Evaluating the model and its accuracy**
-In this steps, we are going to evaluate the model by making prediction on our test data.
+In these steps, we are going to evaluate the model by predicting our test data.
 Then we will find out its accuracy also.
 For making predictions, we will use the predict() function.
 The following command will help you do this:

 ```
 preds = gnb.predict(test)